SPSA ACCC Approval

 2. SPSA developing, setting and imposing membership terms and conditions and Scheme Participants agreeing to these terms and conditions;

-3. Agreements between SPSA and each of Coles, Woolworths and ALDI (being members of the Taskforce) (as required) to allow SPSA to take over and expand on the instore collection program being run by the members of the Taskforce including transferring arrangements with service providers to SPSA;
+3. Agreements between SPSA and Coles, Woolworths and ALDI (as required) allow SPSA to take over and expand on the instore collection program administered by members of the Soft Plastics Taskforce, including transferring arrangements with service providers to SPSA;

-4. The sharing of operational information and data between SPSA and Coles, Woolworths and ALDI (being the members of the Taskforce) (as required) to facilitate SPSA’s operations, including to transfer the arrangements for the Taskforce instore collection program run by Coles, Woolworths and ALDI to SPSA;
+4. The sharing of operational information and data between SPSA and Coles, Woolworths and ALDI (as required) to facilitate SPSA’s operations, including to transfer the arrangements for the Taskforce instore collection program run by Coles, Woolworths and ALDI to SPSA;

-5. SPSA arranging for and acquiring services to implement and operate the Scheme, including by entering into and giving effect to contracts with third parties for the collection, transport, sortation, storage, processing and recycling of used soft plastics and third-party services for invoicing, collecting and managing and auditing packaging data;
+5. SPSA acquires services to operate the Scheme, by entering into, and giving effect to contracts with third parties for the collection, transport, sortation, storage, processing and recycling of used soft plastics and third-party services for invoicing, collecting, managing and auditing of packaging data;

-6. SPSA and Scheme Participants discussing and agreeing communications to consumers and the public in relation to the Scheme, including marketing and educational activities; and
+6. SPSA and Scheme Participants agree on communications to consumers and the public in relation to the Scheme, including marketing and educational activities; and

-7. SPSA and APCO sharing market analysis, modelling, research and packaging placed on market data and agreeing communications to APCO members for the purpose of the Scheme.
+7. SPSA and APCO share market analysis, modelling, research and packaging placed on market data and agreeing communications to APCO members for the purpose of the Scheme.

 The ACCC imposed two conditions: